 If you are unable to answer yes to all of these questions, then its worth taking a closer look at learnTrac.

-The provision of any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or Undertaking
+The provision of any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the business or undertaking

 Usually the first thing safety authorities will ask for following an incident, is evidence that the injured worker(s) has been trained in the safety requirements of their job role.
 If employers are unable to satisfy this requirement, severe penalties will apply to both individual managers and the company, which could result in fines of up to $5m, jail terms or both, depending on the severity of the incident.